FarhadGSRX/IL-Covid-Data-Repeater/readme.md

 ### Notes:
 Data for 10/31/2020 appears not to have posted to the IDPH site until 11/1/2020.
 In the long-form data spreadsheets, the 10/31 entry has been manually updated to that day. - CM

-Zip code testing data from 10/11/2020 is missing (the values are 0).
-There is not a clear way to recover this from the IDPH website.
-If anyone has this data, I can update the files. - CM
+Zip code testing data from 10/11/2020 was initially missing, but they have since been filled in.   - CM

 On 9/14/2020, "Positive Cases" on the IDPH website was relabelled "Confirmed Cases".
 We're assuming these are equivalent and collecting the new data in the old columns. - CM